 Ph.D., University of Edinburgh, 1995

-Professor Shalem has written more than one hundred articles on varied subjects including stylistic observations, document-based researches and cultural studies, historiographies and art criticism.
-He also researches and publishes on issues concerning Modernity in the Islamic world, especially in the Near East.
-He has acted as the initiator of the series of exhibitions Changing Views that were held in Munich in 2010/2011, and co-curated the exhibition The Future of Tradition: the Tradition of Future in Haus der Kunst in Munich.
-Professor Shalem was one of the directors of the international, Getty-supported project Art Space and Mobility in the Early Ages of Globalization: The Mediterranean, Central Asia and the Indian Subcontinent 400-1650, and is currently running the research projects When Nature Becomes Ideology: Palestine after 1947 and Black Mediterranean/ Mediterraneo Nero - Artistic Encounters and Counter-narratives/ Incontri artistici e contronarrazioni, as part of the Getty Foundation's Connecting Art Histories initiative (a joint project with Alina Payne, Villa I Tatti, Harvard University Center for Italian Renaissance Studies in Florence).
+Shalem acted as the initiator of the series of exhibitions Changing Views held in Munich in 2010/2011, co-curated the exhibition The Future of Tradition: the Tradition of Future in Haus der Kunst in Munich in 2010, directed (with Gerhard Wolf and Hannah Baader) the international, Getty-supported project Art Space and Mobility in the Early Ages of Globalization: The Mediterranean, Central Asia and the Indian Subcontinent 400-1650, and is currently running the research project Black Mediterranean/ Mediterraneo Nero - Artistic Encounters and Counter-narratives/ Incontri artistici e contronarrazioni, as part of the Getty Foundation's Connecting Art Histories initiative (a joint project with Alina Payne, Villa I Tatti, Harvard University Center for Italian Renaissance Studies in Florence).

 Islam Christianized - Islamic portable objects in the medieval church treasuries of the Latin West (Peter Lang, Frankfurt/M., 1996 second revised edition 1998).